Idea

 One-on-one “white glove” training is a good solution when only a few people need to be trained.

 With so few people needing to be trained on a subject, this likely wouldn’t even be a temporary solution.
-It’s perfectly fine to leave some topics as one-on-one training for as long as it’s needed.
+It’s perfectly fine to leave some topics as one-on-one training for as long as needed.
 It’s doubtful anyone will complain.

 Wrap Up